BSLC-comms/conferences24-25/stat_conf_draft_abstract.md

-Title: Stat Leadership at Every Level: Embracing the Trends of Innovation
+Title: Statistics Leadership at Every Level: Embracing the Trends of Innovation

 Abstract: